Jhanas and Dhyana

 While rupajhanas differ considering their characteristics, arupajhanas are connected with formless meditations and differ as their object is determined by the level of the jhana:

-After overcoming of the eighth Jhana the state of the saññāvedayitanirodham (' Extinction of perception and feeling ') and then of an Arhat is reached.
+After overcoming of the eighth Jhana the state of the saññāvedayitanirodham (' Extinction of perception and feeling ') and then the state of an Arhat (and Nirvana) is reached.
+From this comes the misunderstanding that nirvana is a personal extinction.

 == Weblinks ==